arsentiykarpov/karpov.cloud/public/combined_en.md

 ######  Device Farm Integration

-- Integrated Device Farm on Kubernetes into Qiwi’s CI/CD
+- Implemented a Kubernetes-based Device Farm into CI/CD processes, reducing Time to Market by a factor of 10.
 - Presented the setup at Qiwi Android Developer Days